AliceO2Group/analysis-framework/docs/analysis-tools/EventSelection.md

     // do analysis
 }
 ```
-This particular cut ensures that all ITS layers are in a good state (i.e. no rebooting **staves**; note that at the same time some **chips** can be inactive).
+This particular bit `kIsGoodITSLayersAll` ensures that all ITS layers are in a good state (i.e. no rebooting **staves**; note that at the same time some **chips** can be inactive).

-The logic uses [CCDB maps](https://nvalle.web.cern.ch/its/dmap/) of dead chips and defines per-layer thresholds for allowed inactive chips:
+The logic behind these cuts uses [CCDB maps](https://nvalle.web.cern.ch/its/dmap/) of dead chips and defines per-layer thresholds for allowed inactive chips:
 ```cpp
 maxInactiveChipsPerLayer = {8, 8, 8, 111, 111, 195, 195};
 ```
 If any layer exceeds its threshold, the event is flagged as **bad** (likely during a stave reboot).

-Applying this cut removes time intervals with dead ITS staves and, correspondingly, the large acceptance holes, significantly flattening time-dependent observables like the **2- and 4-particle correlators** and improving the stability of **v₂** measurements in Pb-Pb.
+Applying this cut removes time intervals with dead ITS staves and, correspondingly, the large acceptance holes, significantly flattening time-dependent observables, like the **2- and 4-particle correlators** in Pb-Pb.
-Note that in pp the `kIsGoodITSLayersAll` cut can reject a huge fraction of events (the holes in pp are more frequent).
+Note that in pp the `kIsGoodITSLayersAll` bit can reject a huge fraction of events (the holes in pp are more frequent), however, the `kIsGoodITSLayer0123` bit can be tried (e.g. to study the effects from the rebooting staves on the DCA).

 ## Usage of RCT flags